AgoraIO-Community/VideoUIKit-Flutter/README.md

 ## VideoUIKits

 The plan is to grow this library and have similar offerings across all supported platforms.
-There are already similar libraries for [Android](https://github.com/AgoraIO-Community/Android-UIKit/), [React Native](https://github.com/AgoraIO-Community/ReactNative-UIKit), and [iOS](https://github.com/AgoraIO-Community/iOS-UIKit/), so be sure to check them out.
+There are already similar libraries for [Android](https://github.com/AgoraIO-Community/VideoUIKit-Android/), [iOS](https://github.com/AgoraIO-Community/VideoUIKit-iOS/), [React Native](https://github.com/AgoraIO-Community/ReactNative-UIKit), and [Web React](https://github.com/AgoraIO-Community/VideoUIKit-Web-React)  Aso be sure to check them out.